bentoml/BentoML/docs/source/concepts/bento.rst

 .. seealso::

-   :ref:`Bento Containerization <guides/containerization:Containerization>`: more information about how BentoML containerizes a Bento.
+   :ref:`Bento Custom Dockerfile <guides/containerization:Custom Dockerfile>`: more information about how BentoML containerizes a Bento.

 Docker Options Table
 """"""""""""""""""""